5 Tips to a Higher Credit Score; Lower Mortgage Rates

 Curious where you stand?
 Try this debt-to-income calculator.
 Just be sure to include all financial obligations into your debts, including rent/mortgage payments, car loan, student loans, child support/alimony, and any other type of loan that requires monthly payments.

-Get to know some of the most popular loan programs
+While you're at it, get to know some of the most popular mortgage loan programs

 If you’re looking for a low down payment option that requires minimal lines of credit or one that is open-minded to bad credit, consider an FHA loan.
 Assuming you have a 600 or higher FICO®score, you may only have to put down 3.5% of the home’s purchase price.
 Depending on which lender you’re working with, that doesn’t mean you’re excluded from this loan option should your credit score be lower than 600.
 You just have to come up with a larger down payment, looking closer to 10% of the home’s purchase price.
 Either way, you’ll only need two lines of credit to qualify.